 If you are interested in Buddhism holy places, just take a short trip to some top famous temples and pagodas in Ho Chi Minh City.
 The oldest yet outstanding one is Giac Lam pagoda and its highlight focuses on the complex of towers built at the beginning of the 19th century.
 Unlike others, Giac Lam Pagoda was designed under the South Vietnam’s architectural style.
 There were a total of 38 multi-sized towers, based on the combination of the architectural style of the ethnic minorities and light resemblances of both Western and Eastern architecture.

 Saigon is the only city in Vietnam that has a Hindu temple as this religion in Vietnam is worshipped by a very small portion of the population.
 The only one here is Mariamman Hindu Temple, which is dedicated to Mariamman – the God of fertile land, excellent crop, good health, and happy life.
-Built in the late 19th century, the temple has been still well-maintained, thanks to the great assistance from the government.
+Built at the late 19th century, the temple has been still well-maintained, thanks to the great assistance from the government.

-Now you may have some ideas of how to spend a weekend in Saigon, right?
+Now you may have some ideas on how to spend a weekend in Saigon, right?
 Don’t wait until Friday to set all things up, start now to plan for rare spectacular days off of the week.
 If you still find it hard to know where to start for the amazing weekend in Saigon, let us lend you a hand offered by our Vietnam Travel experts.